neuronsimulator/nrn/docs/python/programming/gui/pwman.rst

-.. method:: PWManager.printfile
+.. method:: PWManager.printfile("filename", mode, selected)

-    Syntax:
-        ``p.printfile("filename", mode, selected)``

-    Description:
     Print to a file in postcript, idraw, or ascii mode (mode=0,1,2) the selected windows or all the windows( selected=0,1)